meisaputri21/Indonesian-Twitter-Emotion-Dataset/README.md

 3. Sensitive number, such as phone number, invoice number and courier tracking number has been replaced with term *[SENSITIVE-NO]*

 ## Pre-trained Word Embedding
 We have trained 1 Millions Indonesian tweets into Word2Vec and FastText vector.
-Those pre-trained word embedding can be downloaded [here] (https://univindonesia-my.sharepoint.com/:f:/g/personal/mei_silviana_office_ui_ac_id/EkwS7R4C2F9FnYHVLvvkmeoBGRpJ3abNa7Lti9ceG2TWFw?e=dRzvmG).
+Those pre-trained word embedding can be downloaded [here](https://univindonesia-my.sharepoint.com/:f:/g/personal/mei_silviana_office_ui_ac_id/EkwS7R4C2F9FnYHVLvvkmeoBGRpJ3abNa7Lti9ceG2TWFw?e=dRzvmG).

 ## Citation
 If you want to publish a paper using this dataset and pre-trained word embedding, please cite this publication: <br />